DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-24 Brian Feedback.md

 > Also, try to think of props that can be reusable.
 ![](<../../../../_Meta/Attachments/Pasted image 20250524011029.png>)

-Roughly 45 meters x 27 meters
+> The main area in Brian's level is roughly 45 meters x 27 meters.
+After getting a good look at it in-engine.
+I'd say 50 meters is around the max any one room should be in one direction.